 Day 1: Cape Town – Hout Bay – Cape Point – Cape of Good Hope – Stellenbosch

 Leave Cape Town behind and head off by luxury minibus to Hout Bay, a gorgeous coastal town, roughly an hour’s drive away.
 You’ll have time at leisure here, so either relax, soaking up the town’s timeless beauty, or perhaps take a cruise to nearby Duiker Island (own expense) to see the Cape fur seals that live there.

 Your tour continues to the Cape of Good Hope, passing along the famous Chapman’s Peak Drive that wraps around the peninsula.
 On the way, stop at Cape Point, a nature reserve within Table Mountain National Park, encompassing rich flora and fauna alongside rocky cliffs.
 At the Cape of Good Hope, take a walk along its headland to the lighthouse and see the wild waves of the Atlantic Ocean crashing against Africa’s southwestern tip.
 After exploring these dramatic coastal spots on the Atlantic coast, head inland to the town of Stellenbosch, surrounded by soaring mountains, and spend the night here at leisure.

-Overnight: 3-star Stellenbosch Hotel or 4-star Oudewerf Hotel in Stellenbosch
+Overnight: 3-star or 4-star accommodation in Stellenbosch or budget BangHoek Place Backpackers